sdsc/R-roll/README.md

 % make ROLLCOMPILER=intel
 ```

-The build process currently supports one or more of the values "intel", "pgi",
-and "gnu" for the `ROLLCOMPILER` variable, defaulting to "gnu".
-If possible,
-the build process uses the ROLLCOMPILER value to load an environment module,
-and it supports using the ROLLCOMPILER value to specify a particular compiler
+This roll source supports building with different compilers.
+The `ROLLCOMPILER` make variable can be used to
+specify the names of compiler modulefiles to use for building the
-version, e.g.,
+software, e.g.,

 ```shell
 % make ROLLCOMPILER=gnu/4.8.1